 The Islamic Arts Museum Malaysia Southeast Asia biggest museum devoted to Islamic art.
 Opening in 1998, the museum is house to more than 7,000 artifacts, ranging from jewelry to a replica of the mosque in Mecca.
 The collection specs not just artifacts from the Malaysia and Middle East, but also from India and China.

-Kuala Lumpur, Malaysia is placed in the southeast of the Asian continent; therefore, this area is generally referred to as a Southeast Asia.
+The holiday destination Kuala Lumpur, Malaysia is placed in the southeast of the Asian continent; therefore, this area is generally referred to as a Southeast Asia.
 There are over twenty-eight million inhabitants in the country.
 Malaysia consists out 2 parts: Peninsular Malaysia, placed between Singapore in the south and Thailand in the north, and the two provinces Sarawak and Sabah, placed on Borneo.

 Like the rest of the country, Kuala Lumpur has a rainforest tropical climate.
 Temperatures remain consistent: anyway some days reach higher temperature due to the haze air trapped within the city.
 Kuala Lumpur gets a minimum of hundred inches of rain a year.
 From October to March, abundant rainfall is guessed during the monsoon.
 June and July relatively dry and barely exceeds five inches per month.